 The essence of spiritual exploration is learning to fold your attention inward instead of outward. — Guru Tua

-This concept is the basis for all internal techniques.
-This is the skill that makes meditation possible.
-However, when we close our eyes, our natural tendency is to fall asleep.
+This is the process that makes all internal techniques possible.
+This is the fundamental skill on which all types of meditation are based.
+There are some basic tricks that help you focus attention.
+When we close our eyes, our natural tendency is to fall asleep.
 So, we must use one of two basic techniques to keep this from happening.

 This concept also applies to many forms of moving meditation.
 For instance, Tai Chi is a form of moving meditation where we learn to move energy from the internal to the external.
 It is a way of expanding observational awareness.
 When done correctly, we fold our attention inward to bring internal energy through the body.
 When we engage in moving meditation, we tend to focus all attention outward.
 So, we are not grounded or connected.
 To make sure we are connected, there are some things we can do.